qoosuperman/goodbuy/README.md

 Want to buy something with your colleagues/friends but still bothered by handling complicated orders?

-Goodbuy provide a platform which helps people arrange orders / manupulate calculations and even collect the money for you!
+Goodbuy provides a platform which helps people arrange orders / manupulates calculations and even collects the money for you!

 ## Table of content